 Here are 3 things to look for:

 I was working with one of our Vermont Woods Studios customers yesterday who was looking for a natural cherry bed to match existing cherry furniture in his bedroom.
-He’s had the existing furniture for about 10 years and now it’s a lovely, rich reddish brown color– something like this solid cherry bed made by Robin Chase.
+He’s had the existing furniture for about 10 years and now it’s a lovely, rich reddish brown color.

 The problem is that natural cherry starts out a much lighter wood, usually with a color similar to this Cherry Moon Bed and it takes time to darken as it is exposed to light.
 The length of time to go from this light color to the darker color above varies with the amount of light in the room and can take anywhere from a few months to a number of years.
 Most customers, however report that their furniture darkens within 6-12 months.